Anand-shakya/Demo/README.md

 # Demo
-This is a demo class in git &amp; github
+This is a demo class in git &amp; github.